 Virtually every mattress manufacturer was against it in the beginning according to industry insiders.
 The rumor was that “Brand Name Mattress Companies were too” until they realized the expenses involved to comply.
 It was said this would be a way that they could eliminate small manufacturers of mattresses who could not afford to comply while reducing competition.
-I’d love to here more from people inside the industry who know more than I do on this matter.
+I’d love to hear more from people inside the industry who know more than I do on this matter.

 This has been fairly secretive by mattress manufacturers who are required by law to disclose mattress contents on the “Do Not Remove Under Penalty of Law Label”.
 Strangely they are not required to disclose how they made the bed “safer” for you and your family.
 Is it because the CPSC was blinded by their lofty ambitions to make mattresses “safer” for a few of us that they overlooked the masses of people that would have been otherwise unaffected had they just left well enough alone?

 Just read the forums, websites, and blogs and one would have to think so.
-The truth is that it is easier and cheaper to make a one sided mattress that complies with the law than a two sided mattress.
-One sided mattresses can not be flipped over.
-I challenge you to go see how many new 2 sided mattresses you find in your local store.
+The truth is that it is easier and cheaper to make a one-sided mattress that complies with the law than a two-sided mattress.
+One-sided mattresses can not be flipped over.
+I challenge you to go see how many new 2-sided mattresses you find in your local store.

 Mattress buyers have some choices if they are informed.

-You can have your mattress made without the fire retardants if you can get a doctor prescription.
+You can have your mattress made without the fire retardants if you can get a doctor’s prescription.
 Does this mean people with allergies, asthma, and chemical sensitivities are getting the message?
 As of the time of this post STL Beds has received NO prescriptions since July 1 2007 the day the mattress law changed.

-A person can buy the new “safer mattresses” and hope that the chemical content levels that are so rarely disclosed by mattress mfgs. are actually safe.
-To my knowledge there was no long term study to determine if we were safe from both nightly chemical absorption through the skin or inhalation.
+A person can buy the new “safer mattresses” and hope that the chemical content levels are so rarely disclosed by mattress mfgs. are actually safe.
+To my knowledge, there was no long term study to determine if we were safe from both nightly chemical absorption through the skin or inhalation.
 Don’t we spend 1/3 of our lives in bed?

 Option 3 is to look at mattresses that pass the laws naturally with no chemicals.
 This was the route STL Beds has chosen to add a third option.
 We are not here to tell people that we have all the facts.
 We are just here to say that there are a lot more questions than mattress retailers, manufacturers and the CPSC seem to have answers for.